-Program/CIP Code: ADOP.TCERTB/52.0401 Credits Required: 34 Division: Math, Science and Business Technology Contact: MSBT@kckcc.edu
+Program/CIP Code: ADOP.TCERTB/52.0401

 Students wishing to further their education may transfer their Office Assistant certificate to the AOP certificate.
 By adding classes such as Human Relations in Business, Business Communications, and Office Simulations, students may increase their opportunities for employment.
-The Administrative Office Professional certificate may be seamlessly transferred into the AOP AAS degree, which can be completed by adding an additional twenty nine credit hours.
+The Administrative Office Professional certificate may be seamlessly transferred into the AOP AAS degree, which can be completed by adding an additional twenty-nine credit hours.
 Any deviation from the program must be approved by the Dean of Math, Science and Business Technology.